maths/moodle-qtype_stack/doc/en/Authoring/GeoGebra.md

     User Dashboard > Preferences > Editor preferences > Manage editors

-## Find the material_id
+## Adding a geogebra question block using the material_id

-To include a GeoGebra applet into a STACK question, first create or search for an existing GeoGebra applet at geogebra.org.
-The easiest way to use GeoGebra in STACK is to use an applet at geogebra.org.
+The easiest way to use GeoGebra in STACK is to use an applet hosted at geogebra.org.
 The applet must be publicly avaiable through a url.

-To set things up we need the material-id of an applet, we want to show.
+To include a GeoGebra applet into a STACK castext field (e.g. the question text), first create or search for an existing GeoGebra applet at geogebra.org.
+To set things up we need the material_id of an applet, we want to show.

 For the material [https://www.geogebra.org/m/seehz3km](https://www.geogebra.org/m/seehz3km) the material_id is: `seehz3km`

-## Add the material_id to a new STACK task

-Then include the following question text, which includes a simple `[[geogebra]]` [question block](Question_blocks/index.md).
+An example `[[geogebra]]` [question block](Question_blocks/index.md) is shown below.

     <p>You can show an applet:</p>
     [[geogebra]]
     params["material_id"]="seehz3km";
     [[/geogebra]]

+This illustrates how the material_id is used.

 ## Using the sub-tags "set", "watch" and "remember"